libratbag/libratbag/README.md

 License
 -------

-libratbag is licensed under the MIT license.
+ratbagd is licensed under the MIT license.

 > Permission is hereby granted, free of charge, to any person obtaining a
 > copy of this software and associated documentation files (the "Software"),